Schizoid Personality Disorder Treatment

-The development of rapport and a trusting therapeutic relationship will likely be a slow, gradual process that may not ever fully develop as in seeing people with other disorders.
-Because people who suffer from this disorder often maintain a social distance with people in their lives, even those close to them, the clinician should work to help ensure the client’s security in the therapeutic relationship.
-Acknowledging the client’s boundaries are important and the therapist should not look to confront the client on these types of issues.
+The development of rapport and a trusting therapeutic relationship will likely be a slow, gradual process that may not ever develop into a typical therapeutic relationship.
+Because people who suffer from this disorder often maintain a social distance with people in their lives, even those close to them, the clinician should work to help ensure the client’s feelings of security in the therapeutic relationship.
+Acknowledging the client’s boundaries are important, so the therapist should not look to confront the client on these types of issues.

 Clinicians should be wary of too much isolation and introspection on the part of the patient.
 The goal is not to keep the individual in therapy as long as possible (although they may appreciate, if not fully utilize, therapy).
 As in group therapy, the individual who suffers from this disorder may engage in long periods of not talking and silence in session.
-These may be difficult to bear for the clinician.
-Phillip W. Long, M.D., also notes that the patient may eventually, “reveal a plethora of fantasies, imaginary friends, and fears of unbearable dependency – even of merging with the therapist.
-Oscillation between fear of clinging to the therapist may be followed by fleeing through fantasy and withdrawal.”
-These types of feelings must be normalized by the clinician and brought into proper focus in the therapeutic relationship.
+These individuals may be difficult to bear for the clinician, as the patient may develop a conflicted dependency on the therapist.
+They may alternate between feelings of wanting to be close to the therapist and wanting to withdraw into their own inner world and fantasies.
+These types of feelings may benefit from being normalized by the clinician and brought into proper focus in the therapeutic relationship.

 Self-help methods for the treatment of this disorder are often overlooked by the medical profession because very few professionals are involved in them.
 The social network provided within a self-help support group can be a very important component of increased, higher life functioning and a decrease in an inability to function in the face of unexpected stressors.
 A supportive and non-invasive group can help a person who suffers from schizoid personality disorder overcome fears of closeness and feelings of isolation.
 Many support groups exist within communities throughout the world which are devoted to helping individuals with this disorder share their commons experiences and feelings.